callmetoto/Audiophiles/README.md

 ---

+## Installation & Setup 🛠️

+Choose one of the two setup methods below to get started.

+### Option A: Manual Installation (Highly Recommended & Stable) 🌟
+This script requires **FFmpeg** and **FFprobe** to be globally available in your system path environment variables:
+1. Download the Windows pre-compiled distribution package from [gyan.dev](https://gyan.dev).
+2. Extract the archive and copy the folder contents to `C:\ffmpeg`.
+3. Add `C:\ffmpeg\bin` to your user profile environment **Path** variable settings.
+4. Open a fresh Command Prompt and verify using: `ffmpeg -version`.
+5. Run `convert_audiophile_v4.bat` to launch the toolkit.

+### Option B: The Single-Click Automated Installer (Beta Testing) ⚠️
+We have included a shortcut script named **`setup_and_run.bat`** which automatically handles pulling components down from remote servers, unzipping packages, and injecting system environment variables using your command-line environment.
+> 🛑 **CAUTION / TESTING NOTICE:** This automated shortcut script is currently in an experimental phase.
+It can occasionally fail or throw errors due to restrictive Windows User Account Control (UAC) rules, firewall policies, or network configurations. **If it runs into an issue, please stick to the stable step-by-step instructions and tutorial layout in Option A above.**

+To attempt the automated install:
+1. Download `setup_and_run.bat`.
+2. **Right-click** the file and select **Run as administrator** (required for writing to your system Path variable).

+---

 ## Key Features ✨

 * **Bit-Perfect 24-Bit Transcoding:** Explicitly targets the `pcm_s24le` encoder map to preserve master audio dynamics without compressing or downsampling to standard 16-bit.